-Risk index: Low to Medium Time index: Medium
+Risk index: Low to Medium Time index: Medium Cost index: Low Learner-centered index: High Duration of the learning activity: Weekly or as needed

 Final Reflections on Tone/Climate

 This chapter explored many activities that can help establish a safe and inviting tone for an online or blended course or training event.
 We have used all of them in our university courses as well as in other adult training and professional development settings.
 At the same time, most if not all of them can be modified, tweaked, or rethought for nearly any educational level or situation.